sundarnagarajan/rdp-thinbook-linux/README.md

 Note: **DO NOT** rely on the **same** ISO being available and linked from this github repo.
 Periodically, as new kernels come out, I intend to test and update the ISOs I link to from here.

+Also **DO NOT** bookmark the ISO URLs, as they are likely to change any time.
+I plan to update the ISOs (and corresponding GPG signatures) as the kernel is updated, and as I make changes to the enabling scripts etc.

 #### Ubuntu releases I provide as ISO
 - Latest release - whether or not the latest release is an LTS release
 - Latest LTS release.
 If the **current** release is an LTS release, I will also provide the **previous** LTS release that was the current LTS release on the day before the current version was released